AdmiralPotato/git_101_recipes_demo/readme.md

 1. 1 pound of sausage
 1. 1 whole onion, minced
 1. A whole BULB of Garlic.
 No joke, a whole BULB.
 Not a freaking clove, a BULB.
-1. 1 can of Cream of Mushroom Soup
+1. 1 can of Cream of Mushroom Soup(avoid cream of truffle)

 ### Instructions